syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 The SfPullToRefresh is a refresh control.
 That allows to interact and refresh the view loaded in it.
 When the SfDataGrid is hosted inside the SfPullToRefresh, it is used to refresh the item while performing the pull to refresh action.
 The steps to be followed to host the SfDataGrid inside SfPullToRefresh is explained in SfPullToRefresh Property Customization tab.

-The final output will look like on iOS, Android, and Windows Phone devices as follows:
+The final output will look like on iOS, Android, and Windows Phone devices as follows.

 ![](SfDataGrid_images/SfDataGrid_SlideOnTop_XForms.gif)